Criipto

 The response from this endpoint is a JSON document, with an authorization_endpoint property.
 The corresponding property value is the URL of the OAuth2 authorization endpoint.

-Example authentication URL
+Example authorization URL

 The following initiates the authentication through an OAuth2 authorization request: